 - Find a counselor who works with couples facing issues you feel challenged by, such as sexuality and changing roles in the relationship.

-A diagnosis of early-onset Alzheimer's also can be difficult for your children, who may not understand what you may go through.
+A diagnosis of young-onset Alzheimer's can also be difficult for children, who may not understand.
 Children may blame themselves, become angry or react in any number of ways.
 Try to:

 - Find activities you can enjoy together.